nikola-beerkens/word-of-the-day/README.md

-# 🌸 Pixel Word of the Day 🇵🇱
+# 🌸 Word of the Day 🇵🇱

-Welcome to **Pixel Word of the Day** — a cute, pink, pixel-style web app that helps you learn Polish one word at a time!
+Welcome to **Word of the Day** — a cute, pink, pixel-style web app that helps you learn Polish one word at a time!

 ✨ Each day, you'll get:
 - A new Polish word 🧠